-ACCESS PARTICIPATION SUPPORTS ACCESS Children's ability to be part of the program, to be a member.
-Children's ability to, for the most part, do the same things the other children in the program are doing.
-SOPPORTS Modifications and adaptations required to provide access and to enhance participation.
+ACCESS PARTICIPATION SUPPORTS ACCESS Children's ability to be part of the program, to be a member. <text></text> SOPPORTS Modifications and adaptations required to provide access and to enhance participation.

 Things I am doing well and can build on: Things I would like to strengthen or begin doing soon: